 Is there a risk of engine failure due to the use of faulty fuels?

 The IMO 2020 regulation applies to everyone, regardless of the shipped volume.
-Fuel consumption values (Trading Factors / Bunker Adjustment Factor BAF) apply equally to all too.
+Fuel consumption values (Trading Factors / Bunker Adjustment Factor BAF) apply equally to all, too.

-Will the transit times / overall Turn Around Time (TAT) of my goods be extended?
+Can the transit times / overall Turn Around Time (TAT) of my goods be extended?